andrejatrivic/ParkAhead/README.md

 Open the solution in Visual studio.

-Set multiple startup projects (API and TimerTrigger).
+Set multiple startup projects (API and CheckReservations (Timer trigger)).

 Start the backend project.